-Ke IMPACT ON THE DECISIONFORMCONSULTINVOLVECOLLABORATEFORMCONSULTINVOLVECOLLABORATEFor et la publicTo obtain publicTo work directly with the public throughout atternatives and/orTo work directly with the public throughout the public throughout the public throughout the public throughout the decisions.COLLABORATEInformationet the publicTo work directly with the public throughout the process to ensure development of consistently and aspirations are development of consistently and aspirations and aspirations and ING 1409 NOITA910IT8A9 01J8U9 '5.
-PROMISE TO THE PUBLIC SULT INVOLVE COLLABORATE COLLABORATE In INVOLVE COLLABORATE COLLABORATE To work directly with the public throughout the process to ensure the public in each aspect and aspirations are consistently understood and aspirations are development of the decision of the consistently understood and the including the identification of the preferred solution.
-We will work with you to ensure that your advice and innovation in formulating solutions and directly reflected in formulating solutions and divice and innovation the atternatives and provide the decisions to the public input influenced maximum extent possible.
-CREASING IMPACT ON T INFORM To provide the public with balanced and objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions.
-We will keep you informed.
-COLLABORATE To partner with the public in each aspect of the decision including the development of alternatives and the identification of the preferred solution.
-We will look to you for advice and innovation in formulating solutions and incorporate your advice and recommendations into the decisions to the maximum extent possible.
-HE DECISION CONSULT To obtain public feedback on analysis, alternatives and/or decisions.
+S IMPACT INFORM To provide the public with balanced and objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions.
+We will keep you informed. - ON TH ublic attion tives, d/or INCREASING IMPACT ON THE DECISION CONSULT To obtain public feedback on analysis, alternatives and/or decisions.
 We will keep you informed, listen to and acknowledge concerns and aspirations, and provide feedback on how public input influenced the decision.
 INVOLVE To work directly with the public throughout the process to ensure that public concerns and aspirations are consistently understood and considered.
 We will work with you to ensure that your concerns and aspirations are directly reflected in the alternatives developed and provide feedback on how public input influenced the decision.
-EMPOWER To place final decision making in the hands of the public.
-We will implement what you decide.
 COLLABORATE To partner with the public in each aspect of the decision including the development of alternatives and the identification of the preferred solution.
 We will look to you for advice and innovation in formulating solutions and incorporate your advice and recommendations into the decisions to the maximum extent possible.
-EMPOWER To place final decision making in the hands of the public.
+1 EMPOWER To place final decision making in the hands of the public.
 We will implement what you decide.